CezarHirsescu/Git-Cheatsheet/README.md

 040000 tree 257ed5837721d1aa6f77527a5c781077f21a9ce2    lib
 ```

 That first number of every entry in the tree is a permission.
-These are the Git object permisssions:
+These are the Git object permissions:

 - `040000`: Directory
 - `100644`: Regular non-executable file